 We also saw a ground squirrel, a marabou stork and a jackal.

-There are a number of safety rules.
+There are a number of safety rules at the Etosha national park in Namibia.
 Obviously stay in your vehicle and it’s advisable keep the windows closed when you’re out in the park.
 You are not allowed to drive at night, so make sure you leave enough time to get back to your rest camp.
 The speed limit is 60 km/h but it’s far better to drive at a leisurely pace – you have a greater chance of spotting wildlife if you’re not zooming around.
 Look for other vehicles that have stopped – there’s a good chance that someone has spotted some wildlife worth viewing.

 The area has a number of rest camps with all the facilities you might need.
 There are various levels of luxury in terms of accommodation.
 We were in self-catering accommodation in Okaukuejo Rest Camp.

 It has a restaurant as well as shops where you can pick up food and other items.
 And, of course, the all-important petrol station.
-Our hut was clean and comfortable with a couple of bedrooms, a bathroom, kitchen area and it also had a braai, an African barbeque.
-You can buy meat and charcoal in the local shops and it’s rather nice to relax with a few beers and a barbeque as the sun goes down.
+Our cabin was clean and comfortable with a couple of bedrooms, a bathroom, kitchen area and it also had a braai, an African barbecue.
+You can buy meat and charcoal in the local shops and it’s rather nice to relax with a few beers and a barbecue as the sun goes down.

 The safari experience doesn’t end in the evening.
 The rest camps are located very close to (fenced off) watering holes that are floodlit at night so it is possible to wander out to the fence and watch the wildlife as they come to drink in the cooler evening.
 It was fantastic to be able to see endangered rhino enjoying both a drink and a bathe.